StackVista/stackstate-docs/use/alerting/notifications/channels/webhook.md

 To configure a webhook complete the fields:

 1. URL - enter the URL of the webhook endpoint.
 The URL must be percent-encoded if it has special characters.
-2. Secret token - a secret token that StackState will include in every request to [validate it](#validate-the-requests)
+2. Secret token - a secret token that Rancher Observability will include in every request to [validate it](#validate-the-requests)
 3. Metadata - add extra key/value pairs that are included in the payload.
-This can be used when the same endpoint handles multiple StackState webhooks and needs some extra information
+This can be used when the same endpoint handles multiple Rancher Observability webhooks and needs some extra information
 4. Enable SSL verification - (default on) enable SSL certificate validation.
-Only disable when using self-signed certificates or certificate authorities not supported by StackState
+Only disable when using self-signed certificates or certificate authorities not supported by Rancher Observability

 Finally select "Add channel".
 The webhook channel will appear on the right.
 To test that the webhook works send a test message by clicking the "Test" button.